sigasi/sigasi_insights/content/manual/trouble.md

 Resolution: Enable VHDL support: **right-click the project > Configure > Add VHDL support**

-# Project does not have a Library Mapping Information
+# Project does not have Library Mapping Information

 Symptoms: